Overview

 Article 216 of the Criminal Code, which prohibits the spread of contagious or severe diseases with penalties of one to ten years’ imprisonment, specifically makes it an offence for anyone who knows they have HIV to transmit or attempt to transmit the condition to another.

-Additionally, Article 277 imposes a penalty of imprisonment for one month to one year for anyone who, knowing they are HIV-positive, puts another at risk of infection through sexual or non-sexual relations.
-If infection is caused, the penalty under this provision is raised to five to ten years’ imprisonment.
-Where the victim is a child or adolescent, these sentences are enhanced to three to six years and ten to fifteen years, respectively.
+Additionally, Article 277 imposes a penalty of imprisonment for one month to one year for anyone who, knowing they are living with a sexually transmitted infections including HIV, puts another at ‘risk of contagion’ through sexual or non-sexual means.
+If HIV transmission is caused, the penalty under this provision is raised to five to ten years’ imprisonment (compared with one to three years for other STIs).
+Where the victim is a child or adolescent, these sentences are enhanced to three to six years for ‘exposure’, and ten to 15 years for transmission.

-The effect of these provisions is that actual transmission, attempted transmission, and potential or perceived exposure are all criminalised within Bolivia.
+The effect of these provisions is that actual transmission, attempted transmission, and perceived ‘exposure’ are all criminalised in Bolivia.

 Laws